Skip to main content

 F70

-The main control board and the user interface (UI) board have lost communication with each other.
-These two boards exchange data constantly during operation; when the signal drops or becomes corrupted, F70 triggers.
+The main control board and the user interface board have lost their communication signal.
+These two boards exchange data constantly during every cycle.
+When the signal drops or gets corrupted, whether from a loose connector, a failed board, or a voltage problem, the dryer throws F70 and locks up.

 high